Documents for your files

 PROGRESSIVIST DOCUMENT OF THE WEEK

 Fr.
-Chenu: Traditional Catholic Theology was sterile
+Chenu: Traditional Catholic Theology was Sterile

 In a book-interview on many different topics, Fr.
 Chenu answers questions about the difficulties encountered by the Dominican Monastery of Le Saulchoir - a center of Progressivism in Paris - in its successful effort to reform Catholic Theology.